Ways of Knowing: Inquiry Courses

 - Teach the methods of inquiry and communication (critical and creative thinking) within the disciplinary context.

-- Teach basic information literacy skills applicable to the discipline.
+- Teach information literacy skills applicable to the discipline.
 As part of information literacy instruction, the course must not only require students to use library resources, but also provide instruction on the use of library resources and services.
 Instruction can be done by library personnel, or be provided in detailed notes that accompany assignment prompts.
 In whatever instruction method the course uses, the instructor should work with the library to develop or offer the instruction.
 This use and instruction must be documented because university accreditation requires evidence that students receive instruction in these skills.

 - Require students to practice written communication.